paulm17/raikou/README.md

 1. Remix, Svelte, Solid, Astro, Qwik and any other javascript frameworks are not supported.
 There are no intentions of supporting anything other than NextJS.
-2. There may be design decisions implemented that will diverge from Raikou.
+2. There may be design decisions implemented that will diverge from Mantine.

-    - Styles API layer may disappear because it has been superseded by the Classes API and Styles API is
+    - Styles API layer has been removed because it has been superseded by the Classes API and Styles API is
       <a href="https://v7.mantine.dev/styles/styles-performance#inline-styles">very
       slow</a>.
-    - Raikou and Raikou employ different approaches to manage the theme.
-While Raikou uses context to maintain the theme, Raikou utilizes a global Zustand state for both server and client-side theme storage.
+    - Mantine and Raikou employ different approaches to manage the theme.
+While Mantine uses context to maintain the theme, Raikou utilizes a global Zustand state for server rendering and a window variable for client rendering.

-      On the server side, Raikou loads the theme from the tailwind config when an initial theme request is made.
-As for the client side, the theme is first stored in a window variable and then transferred to Zustand during the initial theme request.

-    - There are no createTheme function.
-The tailwind theme is responsible for any changes.
     - The code responsible for the ColorScheme has been replaced with a more lightweight version using
       <a href="https://github.com/pacocoursey/next-themes">Next Themes</a>.
+    - When customising a theme, some functionality is encapsulated in a string so that the theme can be passed from a server component to a client component.

-3. Some components have had their javascript removed to make them server components primarily.
+    - Some components have had their javascript removed to make them server components primarily.

-4. Issues may be closed due to the fork author not having free time.
+3. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>